Ramon96/aria-1920/README.md

 * Login with Spotify credentials
 * Configure and control which platforms provide enriching content within the Spotify demo
 * Listen to a song
-* Consume the external content when listening to a song
+* Consume the external content while listening to a song
 * Persue embeded content to it's source / platform

 # Contributers